Yama carved into the ceiling of the mukhamantapa

 Read more about the bas-reliefs depicting Yama’s court and punishing sinners in the narakas in the Angkor Wat Bas-Reliefs page.

-– Somanathapura Keshava Temple – A Masterpiece of Hoysala Temple Art
+– Somanathapura Keshava Temple – A magnificent temple Dedicated to Vishnu

 – Belur Chennakeshava Temple – Bracket Figures

-– Belur Chennakeshava Temple – Garbhagriha Outer Wall
+– Belur Chennakeshava Temple – Garbhagriha exterior wall

 – Belur Chennakeshava Temple – Kappe Chennigaraya Shrine